audioscavenger/BiasBuster/README.md

   <img src="https://img.shields.io/github/release/audioscavenger/BiasBuster?style=for-the-badge">
 </div>

-BiasBuster Will provide a UI and option to process+manage other broadcasts very soon.
+This project comes in 2 parts:

-Comes in 2 parts:
+- A bash script that rune every 30mn to download the mp3 chunks
-- Linux part for a Cloud server, to download the mp3 (bash)
+- A Windows part:
-- Windows part, to transcribe mp3 to text, SQLite database management, and word analysis
+  - A batch that calls whisper-faster to transcribe mp3 to text

-The meat of the project is currently KJZZ-db.py that works on Windows.
+  - A python script that loads transcriptions into a SQLite database, and outputs html, statistics, word clouds etc

-It should be portable to Linux as-is.
+The Windows part could run on Linux as well, just the processing batch should be rewritten in bash.

 ![week41 example](assets/week41%20example.png)